hide-org/hide/docs/quickstart.md

 ### Running Tasks

-You could notice that the devcontainer [configuration](https://github.com/artmoskvin/tiny-math-service/blob/main/.devcontainer.json) for the [Tiny Math Service](https://github.com/artmoskvin/tiny-math-service) contains a `customizations` section that defines a custom task called `test`.
+You could notice that the devcontainer [configuration](https://github.com/hide-org/math-api/blob/main/.devcontainer.json) for the [Math API](https://github.com/hide-org/math-api) contains a `customizations` section that defines a custom task called `test`.
 We can use this alias to run tests in our project:

 ```python
 result = hc.run_task(